Apollo 15 astronaut Al Worden, who circled moon, dies at 88

 Working as a senior aerospace scientist at NASA’s Ames Research Center in Mountain View, California, after the flight was more intellectually stimulating, he noted.

 In his 2011 book “Falling to Earth: An Apollo 15 Astronaut’s Journey to the Moon,” Worden wrote that NASA was leery about young children watching a rocket launch and so he called Fred Rogers in Pittsburgh.
-Worden, the father of three, ended up doing a special show.
+Worden, the father of three daughters, ended up doing a special show.

 ”It was so outside of what most astronauts did, many thought I was crazy.
 Astronauts liked to think they were super jocks who hunted, fished, drank, and chased girls.
 We didn’t do kiddies’ shows.”